NemesisDrone/Air/docs/source/docs/ipc_routes.rst

 .. tip:: See :ref:`ipc <docs/components/nemesis_utilities/ipc>` for more details about the IPC system.

+.. danger:: Never use other characters than letters and ':' in routes, it will break the routing system.

 This page describes and references all IPC Routes used by components.

 Logs